 19. Don’t overtip.
 Tipping is generally not required in Australia, though it’s growing more common in restaurants.
-If you’re pleased with your waiter or waitress, a 10 to 15 percent tip will be appreciated.
+If you’re pleased with your waiter or waitress, a 10 percent tip will be appreciated.
 Tipping is not necessary at bars, though you can round your bill up if you’d like.

 21. Consider a home- or farmstay.
 Staying in a family home or on a working farm offers a wonderful way to interact with locals and get a genuine feel for what it’s like to live Down Under.
 Find farmstays on sites such as FarmStayPlanet and Downunder Farmstays.
 You can find rooms in people’s homes on Airbnb or Homestay.com.

 25. Go camping.
 Australia has some of the world’s most scenic and well-maintained campgrounds and caravan parks.
 Renting an RV gives you the freedom to drive yourself around the country, as well as a cozy and inexpensive place to sleep each night.
-You can find campsites at.
+Find campsites at.

 - Where to Stay in Australia: Lodging Tips